 Color Wheel Basics

-- red + yellow = orange, orange wil be between red and yellow
+- red + yellow = orange; orange will be between red and yellow.

 Tertiary colors are formed by combining a primary and a secondary color.
-The new color is placed between the two used to form it.
+The new color appears between the two colors used to make it.
 For example:

-- red + orange = red-orange (placed between red and orange)
+- red + orange = red-orange; placed between red and orang.

 Colors are also divided into cool and warm categories.
 Warm colors (reds and yellows) are on the left, cool colors (blues and greens) are on the right.
 There can be a warm or a cool form of any color.
 To create the warm version of a color, mix in some yellow.
 If you want a cool color, add some blue.
-In the picture below, we have the traditional "cool" colors of purple and grey.
+The picture below shows the traditional "cool" colors of purple and grey.
 By adding increasing amounts of yellow to the purple, we create the warmer shades of purple you see on the left.
 Adding yellow to the grey gives us the warm grey on the right:

 The Eye Shadow Color Wheel

 Here's a color wheel made completely of eye shadows:

 You can bring out the natural beauty of your features by using the color wheel and a tip from the great Leonardo da Vinci.
 They didn't have the color wheel in Leonardo's day (it had to wait for Isaac Newton to invent it), but he was the first to notice that what he called "opposed colors" provided the highest contrast.
 Today we call them complementary colors, which are the colors directly opposite each other on the color wheel.
 If your eyes are blue, using the bronze-orange or copper shades directly across from it on the wheel will enhance your eyes' natural color.
 Using blue eyeshadow with blue eyes will compete with the eye and might even make it look washed out.
 The easiest way to see these effects is to put some blue eyeshadow on blue-colored paper: